richardgiddings/metoffice-3hourlyforecast/README.md

 A React app that gets a UK 3 hourly forecast for a specified location from http://www.metoffice.gov.uk/datapoint/.

+Currently I am displaying Temperature, 'feels like' temperature, UV Index and precipitation probablity in a table for each day of the five day forecast.

 How it works:
 - Gets available locations from the Metoffice data API.
 - Uses https://github.com/bvaughn/react-virtualized-select to provide an autocomplete select box to choose a location.